 There will undoubtedly be times when you need to crop your videos.
 For example, when you got some video files with black bars on top and bottom or you want to crop videos with large dimensions to fit the small screen of devices.
-Please note: the software recommended in this article is for Windows, if you need some tutorial about how to crop videos on Mac, please click here.

 Though there are many video editing software for cropping video footage, Wondershare Filmora is highly recommended.
 It's a powerful video editor that not only crop your video files on Windows or Mac, but also allows you to enhance the video with visual effects, transitions, titles and more.
 When you finish video editing, you can always find a suitable output format to generate your final result without any quality loss.
 Apart from that, you can also export to other options, e.g. share on YouTube or burn to DVD video directly.

 Automatically or manually crop your video into different size.

 Support a wide range of video formats including AVI, MOV, FLV, WMV, MKV and more.

 Apply effects, use filters, add titles, music and logo as you like.

 Export in different formats, directly uploads online or burn discs.

 Part 1: How to Crop a Video with Filmora